-The United Club Infinite Card is issued by Chase and is a card very clearly designed with United Airlines frequent flyers in mind.
-As the card which earns the most United Miles per dollar spent with United Airlines, and as the card that offers United Club membership as one of its benefits, this is a card that well worth considering if you fly with United Airlines with any great frequency.
+The United Club℠ Infinite Card is issued by Chase and is a card very clearly designed with United Airlines' frequent flyers in mind.
+As the card which earns the most United Miles per dollar spent with United Airlines, and as the card that offers United Club membership as one of its benefits, this is a card that's clearly worth considering if you fly with United Airlines with any great frequency.

 It was almost exactly a year ago when I finally managed to get my hands on the Ink Business Preferred® credit card and I have to admit that when I saw that I had been approved, I was probably a little more excited than a grown adult should be about something as simple as a credit card.

 We're now in the first days of October so we're into the final quarter of the year and that means that the new bonus categories for the Chase Freedom Flex℠ credit card and the legacy Chase Freedom credit card have now gone live.

 In the last couple of years, Chase has taken to offering a variety of quarterly targeted spending bonuses across its co-branded card portfolio and it looks like these bonus offers are coming back for the final quarter of 2022.

 American Express wasn't the only bank to issue a new mid-tier Marriott Bonvoy credit card yesterday.
 Chase joined in the fun too.
 Sadly for anyone who has been looking forward to seeing what Chase's mid-tier Bonvoy card will offer (the card has been rumored for some weeks), it looks like the new card is as big a disappointment as the Marriott Bonvoy Bevy™ American Express® Card...and I didn't think that could be possible.